Ransomware hits AXA units in Asia, hurts Ireland healthcare - WTMJ

 The top victims of ransomware are in the United States, followed by France, experts say.
 The extent of damage, and payouts, in Asian countries was not immediately clear.
 Like most top ransomware purveyors, Avaddon’s ransomware is programmed not to target computers with Russian-language keyboards and enjoys safe harbor in former Soviet states.

-The group that attacked Ireland’s Health Service Executive, Conti, similarly enjoys Kremlin tolerance and is among the most prolific such gangs, recently attacking such high-profile targets as Broward County Florida’s school system.
+The group that attacked Ireland’s Health Service Executive, Conti, similarly enjoys Kremlin tolerance and is among the most prolific such gangs, recently attacking such high-profile targets as the school system in Broward County, Florida, which serves Fort Lauderdale and is among the U.S.’s largest school districts.

 Irish Prime Minister Micheal Martin has refused to pay ransom despite an attack announced Friday that caused the country of 5 million to shut down and rebuild its public health care system’s IT network.

-The system’s chief operations officer, Anne O’Connor, told a local radio reporter on Sunday that many cancer treatment sessions, X-rays and other radiology appointments had been canceled, describing perhaps the worst impact today on a healthcare system from ransomware.
+The system’s chief operations officer, Anne O’Connor, told a local radio reporter on Sunday that many cancer treatment sessions, X-rays and other radiology appointments had been canceled, describing perhaps the worst impact to date on a healthcare system from ransomware.

 “There’s not much back up and running,” yet, O’Connor said of the IT network, adding that data on thousands of servers would need to be rebuilt from backups.
 “It’s going to be a slow process.”